Area school, government offices closures because of weather

-Southeast Missouri State University's campuses in Sikeston, Poplar Bluff and Kennett are closed Wednesday, and virtual instriction is recommended.
-Southeast's main campus in Cape Girardeau is open Wednesday.
+Southeast Missouri State University's campuses in Sikeston, Poplar Bluff and Kennett are closed Thursday, and virtual instriction is recommended.

 Several schools are closed Wednesday, including: